timescale/docs.timescale.com-content/tutorials/quickstart-ruby.md

 ### Generate hypertable [](create_hypertable)

-In TimescaleDB, the primary point of interaction with your data is a [hypertable][hypertable], the abstraction of a single continuous table across all space and time intervals, such that one can query it via standard SQL.
+In TimescaleDB, the primary point of interaction with your data is a [hypertable][hypertables], the abstraction of a single continuous table across all space and time intervals, such that one can query it via standard SQL.